 Humans have a natural tendency to notice negative experiences more than positive ones.
 With limited time and so many things to accomplish, it can be easy to let this practice fall out of your life.

 However, taking the time to remember what you have accomplished as a teacher, the ways you’ve supported students’ achievements, and any other small or large positive moment can work as a way to ease burnout.
 Go a step further and reward yourself for your accomplishments with a midday walk, your favorite food, a fun activity, or anything else that brings joy to your life.
+And if you need a pep talk, check out these encouraging words from your fellow teachers.

 While none of this is a cure to the issues education and educators are facing, these strategies can assist in decreasing burnout and creating a work-life balance that works in your favor as a teacher.